vinceau/slp-realtime/README.md

 [![Coverage Status](https://coveralls.io/repos/github/vinceau/slp-realtime/badge.svg?branch=feat/coverage)](https://coveralls.io/github/vinceau/slp-realtime?branch=feat/coverage)
 [![License](https://img.shields.io/npm/l/@vinceau/slp-realtime)](https://github.com/vinceau/slp-realtime/blob/master/LICENSE)

-> A real-time Slippi parsing library.
+> The brains *and* the brawn of [Project Clippi](https://github.com/vinceau/project-clippi).

 This library provides an easy way to subscribe to real-time [Slippi](https://github.com/project-slippi/project-slippi) game events as they happen.
+Rebuilt from the ground up using [RxJS Observables](https://rxjs-dev.firebaseapp.com/guide/overview), the power to subscribe to any and every event is in your hands.

 ## Highlights

 * Go file-less.
 Read directly from the relay or console.
 * Custom combos.
 Easily add combo parameters and output Dolphin-compatible JSON files.
-* Events, Promise, and Stream API.
+* Powerful RxJS Observable and Stream API.

 ## Installation